Semester 2, optional modules (choose two):

 - Risk, Austerity and Neoliberalism (30 credits)

 How has austerity and economic/social policy affected our lives and services?
 Has this created further inequalities?
-In an increasingly global world, we are at the mercy of economic policies that affect the NHS, education, the Third Sector, youth policy, social care of older people and offender management.
-This module will examine the role of neoliberalism and austerity in increasingly ‘risky’ times, including the effects of these on societies, communities and neighbourhoods.
+Examine how in an increasingly global world, we are at the mercy of economic policies that affect the NHS, education, the Third Sector, youth policy, social care of older people and offender management.
+Examine the role of neoliberalism and austerity in increasingly ‘risky’ times, including the effects of these on societies, communities and neighbourhoods.
 Complete an essay analysing the issues impacting upon people due to global capitalism, neoliberalism and austerity, which would support work in all sectors who face the current or future prospect of financial cuts.